To Live A Life

 I’m about to mix metaphors.
 Grinding and grinding only leaves you with dust.
 But stopping—even just for a day—can put the wind back in your sails.
 It did mine.

-If you’ve been going non-stop, consider that this might be right for you: Stop the grind.
-Stop the burnout.
+If you’ve been going non-stop, consider that this might be right for you: Stop the burnout.
 Stop the shoulds.

 Give yourself permission to get out of your head and into the magnificence of the moment.